ans-group/docs.ukfast.co.uk/source/network/loadbalancing/faqs.md

   RPAFheader X-Forwarded-For
 ```

-Replace `1.1.1.1` and `2.2.2.2` with the ip address(es) your loadbalancer is sending traffic from and restart apache to put it all live:
+Replace `1.1.1.1` and `2.2.2.2` with the IP address(es) your loadbalancer is sending traffic from and restart Apache to put it all live:

 ```bash
   service httpd restart
 ```

-### NGiNX
+### NGINX

-The comparable module for NGiNX is called `ngx_http_realip_module`: <http://nginx.org/en/docs/http/ngx_http_realip_module.html>
+The comparable module for NGINX is called `ngx_http_realip_module`: <http://nginx.org/en/docs/http/ngx_http_realip_module.html>

-If your install of NGiNX was compiled with `--with-http_realip_module` then you should be able to make use of it like so in your `nginx.conf`:
+If your install of NGINX was compiled with `--with-http_realip_module` then you should be able to make use of it like so in your `nginx.conf`:

 ```nginx
   set_real_ip_from 1.1.1.1;
   real_ip_header    X-Forwarded-For;
 ```

-As mentioned for apache, `1.1.1.1` should be replaced with the IP address that's now sending all the traffic to your servers.
+As mentioned for Apache, `1.1.1.1` should be replaced with the IP address that's now sending all the traffic to your servers.

-Then restart NGiNX to put it live:
+Then restart NGINX to put it live:

 ```bash
   service nginx restart